Dynamic Object Removal and Spatio-Temporal RGB-D Inpainting via Geometry-Aware Adversarial Learning: Technical approach

-where $\bm{K} \in \mathbb{R}^{3 \times 3}$ is the intrinsic camera matrix and $\bm{D}_{t_1}\left(u,\ v\right)$ is the depth.
-Note that the valid new image coordinates in the two dimensional Euclidean space is obtained by dividing the homogeneous coordinates by $w'$.
-The result of the warping operation is an image $\bm{I}_{t_1\rightarrow t_2}$ (approximation of $\bm{I}_{t_2}$) and a mask $\bm{M}_{t_1\rightarrow t_2}$ indicating the pixels at timestep $t_2$ that have been warped from timestep $t_1$ and are not occluded.
+In order to refine the coarsely inpainted image, we employ the same building blocks described in \secref{sec:coarse_inpainting}.
+The sub-network consists of two encoders that take the coarsely inpainted image $\bm{\widetilde{I}'}_{t}$ and the inpainted image from the previous timestep that has been warped into the current timestep $\bm{\hat{I'}}_{t-1\rightarrow t}$ as input (shown in \figref{fig:pipeline}).
+That is, during the training the previously inpainted RGB image $\bm{\hat{I'}}_{t-1}$ is warped forward using the ground truth odometry and the previously inpainted depth $\bm{\hat{D'}}_{t-1}$.
 At inference time, we use SVO~2.0~\cite{7782863} for estimating the odometry.
 Since our architecture predicts an inpainted RGB frame at each time step, we can use this information to reduce the error induced by dynamic objects in the odometry estimation.
 For each time step, we use best estimates of two consecutive inpainted RGB frames.
 That is, we estimate the odometry between steps $t - 1$ and $t$ by using previous refined static RGB frame $\bm{\hat{I}'}_{t-1}$ and the current coarsely inpainted RGB frame $\bm{\widetilde{I}'}_{t}$.
 This is feasible since the odometry is only required in the refinement sub-network.

-In order to refine the coarsely inpainted image, we employ the same building blocks described in \secref{sec:coarse_inpainting}.
-The sub-network consists of two encoders that take the coarsely inpainted image $\bm{\widetilde{I}'}_{t}$ and the inpainted image from the previous timestep that has been warped into the current timestep $\bm{\hat{I'}}_{t-1\rightarrow t}$ as input (shown in \figref{fig:pipeline}).
 We then employ a gating module that takes the output feature maps of the two encoders $\bm{\Psi_{t}}$ and $\bm{\Psi_{t-1\rightarrow t}}$ concatenated along the channels as input and learns a mask $\bm{M_{\Psi}}$.
 The gating module consists of five $3\times 3$ convolutions with stride 1 and padding 1, each halving the number of channels.
 Subsequently, we add a $1\times 1$ convolution that yields a single-channel $\bm{M_{\Psi}}$ mask.
 The output of the gating module is then used compute the fused feature maps as